12zora/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6. [Multiple permissions](./6-multiple_permissions) : A script that adds execute permission to the owner and the group owner, and read permission to the other users, to the file .
 7. 7-everybody script that adds execution permissions to the owner, the group owner and the other users, to the file hello.
 7. 7-everybody script that adds execution permissions to the owner, the group owner and the other users, to the file hello.
+7. 7-everybody script that adds execution permissions to the owner, the group owner and the other users, to the file hello.